HIPAA GuideUpdated March 26, 2026

 BAA available (with conditions)

-BAA is available, but requires volume pricing (approximately $30+/user/month), IT setup, legal review, and organizational controls.
-Most solo practitioners cannot access this tier.
+BAA may be available through sales-managed procurement, but it requires organizational setup, legal review, and admin controls.
+Most solo practitioners cannot access this path.

 OpenAI API